 To us, the success of Session and Lokinet is a sign that the idea we had three years ago was spot on — off-chain technology backed by blockchain-staked nodes is a world of untapped potential.

 Just as Session corrects an overreliance on centralised messaging services, there’s another space which is highly centralised: finance.
 Even in the world of crypto, trading and exchanging assets often means relying on centralised services — exchanges, brokers, and other middlemen.

-That’s why we’ve decided that now is the time to unveil a new project for Loki — a project close to the heart of cryptocurrency, trade, and finance.
-Today, we’re announcing that Loki will be joining the world of decentralised finance, or DeFi.
+That’s why it’s time to unveil a new project launching on Loki — a project close to the heart of cryptocurrency, trade, and finance.
+Today, we’re announcing that Loki will be supporting a new entrant to the world of decentralised finance, or DeFi.

-Of course, we’re not the first ones to notice the centralisation problem.
+Of course, we’re not the first ones to notice the centralisation problem in finance.
 The DeFi world has been growing and maturing for some time now — if you’re an active crypto enthusiast, you’ve probably heard of DeFi projects like Uniswap.

 So far, DeFi initiatives have been largely centred around ERC-20 tokens, which don’t quite live up to the standards of privacy that we expect here at Loki.

 That’s one reason why Loki hasn’t really been a part of the DeFi space — until now.